Prostate Cancer: Vulnerability, Symptoms, Detection, Grading, Treatment, And Prevention

 What Is Prostate Cancer?

 Prostate cancer affects the prostate gland.
 It is a small gland, which aids men in reproduction.
-This gland is surrounded by the bladder at the top and penis at the bottom.
+This gland is surrounded by the bladder at the top and the penis at the bottom.
 It releases seminal fluids that nourish and transport the sperm.

 This cancer occurs due to the abnormal growth of cells in the prostate gland.
 However, the reason for this abnormal growth is unknown.
 The collection of abnormal cells leads to tumor formation in the gland.
 This can extend to other tissues and organs, thereby invading the entire body.
 In most cases, there is no evident fatality, though complications are extremely common.